Odry: Administrative division

+Kamenka and Klokočůvek form an exclave of the municipal territory.

 Etymology

 The name of Odry is derived from the river Oder.

 Geography

-Odry is located in the Nízký Jeseník mountain range in the valley of the Oder River.
-A set of fish ponds is situated in the southern part of the municipal territory.
+Odry is located about 14 km northwest of Nový Jičín and 32 km southwest of Ostrava.
+It lies in the Nízký Jeseník range in the valley of the Oder River.
+The highest point is the hill Suchá at 578 m above sea level.
+A set of fishponds is situated in the southern part of the municipal territory.

 History

 A predecessor of Odry was a settlement known as Vyhnanov.
 The first written mention of Vyhnanov is from 1234.
 In the second half of the 13th century, a new fortified town was established on the site of Vyhnanov.
 In the 14th century, Odry became a local economic centre.
 During the Hussite Wars, Odry served as a military base of the Hussites.
 In 1481, the town became a part of the Duchy of Troppau and Silesia.

 In the 18th century, lead and silver were mined in Odry and surrounding area.
 In 1774, a woolen goods factory was established here, and in the mid-19th century, drapery industry developed.
 In 1866, the first rubber factory in the country started operating here.